Tag: Andrew Rosindell

 The below Parliamentary question was asked by Andrew Rosindell on 2016-04-13.

-To ask the Secretary of State for Defence, what steps he is taking to ensure a continuous presence of Royal Navy vessels in the Falkland Islands.
+To ask the Secretary of State for International Development, what steps her Department is taking to tackle the causes of political and social instability in North Africa and the Middle East.

 • Andrew Rosindell – 2016 Parliamentary Question to the Department of Health